 (b) ending immediately before commencement.

 [Section 123 inserted by No. 45 of 2016 s.
-14.]
+14; amended by No. 45 of 2016 s.
+40.]

 124. Reports during the transitional period: pre-1996 prisoners

 If a report given during the transitional period about a pre-1996 prisoner was not given in accordance with a former transitional provision that permitted or required a person to give a report about the prisoner then —